-3. Describe how the long-term goals and measurements of interim progress toward the long-term goals for academic achievement taken into account the improvement necessary to make significant progress in closing statewide proficiency gaps.

-TEA's goal is to have all students increase 50 percent to at least 60 in the Meets performance level by 2032, thereby closing the gap for all student groups to meet the 60x30 plan adopted by the Texas Higher Education Coordinating Board.
+Describe how the long-term goals and measurements of interim progress toward the long-term goals for academic achievement take into account the improvement necessary to make significant progress in closing statewide proficiency gaps.
+TEA's goal is to have all students reach the 90 percent Approaches threshold by 2032, thereby setting up the state to successfully meet the 60x30 plan adopted by the Texas Higher Education Coordinating Board.
 As such, TEA has established interim targets over five-year intervals beginning in 2017-2018.
 This approach brings consistency to the system, which will allow districts the opportunity to plan short- and long-term improvement strategies to meet this aggressive goal for our State.
-In setting this benchmark, TEA is maintaining the expectation that we should hold all student groups to the same expectations of proficiency growth over the course of this plan.
+In setting this benchmark, TEA also acknowledges that schools should not be labeled for improvement if sufficient growth is achieved from the previous year.
+To account for those situations, TEA will incorporate the following provisions to ensure proper acknowledgement of campus improvement.